matus-barta/personal-web/blogposts/simple-nodejs-project.md

 CMD ["pm2-runtime","index.js"]
 ```

-**Running locally in docker**
+#### Running dockerfile locally in docker

 - run command `docker build .` (you have to be in `healthcheck` folder)
 - after the build you will get message like this `Successfully built df158448c3a7`
-- copy the numbers and letters string and run `docker run df158448c3a7`
+- copy the string with numbers and letters and run command `docker run -p 8082:8082 df158448c3a7` argument `-p` is to publish a port so we can it access the API from outside of the container
 - now you are running the project on you machine in docker!
+Access the API by opening `localhost:8082/` in your browser or you can use [Postman](https://www.postman.com/)/[Insomnia](https://insomnia.rest/)

-#### docker-compose
+#### Docker-compose

-If you want to deploy this project on your server the easies way is to use docker-compose.
+If you want to deploy this project on your server the easiest way is to use docker-compose.
+It's nicely reusable and readable.

 ```yaml
 version: '3.0'